 Santa Cookies and other Christmas Traditions

-This post contains affiliate links that help support my site.
+This post contains ads that help support my site.

 These adorable Santas do require a specific cookie cutter.
 It is a 3-D cookie cutter and outlines the face for you, which makes them easy to decorate.
 Don’t worry, you can get it from Amazon FAST!

 Once you have the Santa cookie cutter, the first thing that you need is to make the dough.

 1/2 cup butter